-Whether you like to take the time to relax solo, or find solace in a group of good friends coming over for a casual night in, self-care is more than just slathering layers of cleanser and moisturizer on your face and gearing up for a bubble bath — though those are some great ways of treating yourself and relieving stress!
-Sometimes, self-care is all about being conscious in what you are putting in and on your body, and how you are choosing to spend your time.
-Take the time to embrace yourself with love and care and know that you can also show yourself the love and respect you deserve with the clothes and materials that you put on your body as well.
+Whether you like to take the time to relax solo, or find solace with family on a casual night in, self-care is more than just slathering layers of cleanser and moisturizer on your face and gearing up for a bubble bath — though those are some great ways of treating yourself and relieving stress!
+Sometimes, self-care is all about being conscious about what you are putting in and on your body, and how you are choosing to spend your time.
+Take the time to embrace yourself with love and care and know that you can also show yourself the love and respect you deserve with the clothes and materials that you put on your body.

 There’s something to be said about luxurious fabrics and textiles.
-Wrapping yourself in silk. cashmere or a super soft and fluffy fleece or chenille can have instant calming effects — sometimes, to the point of dozing off on the couch at 8PM.
-They also look luxurious, and even for just wearing them around the house or apartment once glance in the mirror can raise your sense of self confidence.
+Wrapping yourself in silk. cashmere or a super soft and fluffy fleece or chenille can have instant calming effects — sometimes to the point of dozing off on the couch at 8PM.
+They also look decadent, and even for just wearing around your home, one glance in the mirror can raise your sense of self confidence.

-A lot of these materials also look great as apartment decorations, so you won’t need to worry about storage (especially if you’re working with a small apartment space like I am!) because you can casually drape the fluffy blanket over the couch, bed or chair to get a desired calming affect in your atmosphere.
-Clothes on the other hand, may need to find their own spot in your dresser or closet.
+A lot of these materials also look great as apartment decorations, so you won’t need to worry about storage (especially if you’re working with a small apartment space like I am!).
+You can casually drape the fluffy blanket over the couch, bed or chair to get a desired calming affect in your atmosphere.
+Clothes, on the other hand, may need to find their own spot in your dresser or closet.